CliffordAnderson/CS1000/assignment-five/readme.md

-# Assignment Five: Show Top Trend Internationally
+# Assignment Five: To Lowercase

+The goal of this assignment is to create a function that converts any string to lower case.
+To write this function, you will need to make use of the [ASCII code](https://www.ascii-code.com/).
+I recommend that you spend some time looking at the relation between uppercase letters and lowercase letters in the code before you get started with the exercise.

-The goal of this assignment is to create a function takes a two digit country code and returns the top trend (from [Google Trends](https://trends.google.com/trends/?geo=US)) for that country.
-In the [project file](top-trend.xml) in this folder, you will find a function called `top trend in _` that accepts a two digit country code (from a dropdown list).
-Drag it on the scripting area of NetsBlox, right-click to edit the custom block, and you will find everything you need to get started.
+In the [project file](to-lower-case.xml) in this folder, you will find a function called `to lowercase _` that accepts any string and converts any uppercase letters to lowercase, returning a string with all lower case letters.
+Drag the file onto the scripting area of NetsBlox, right-click to edit the custom block, and you will find everything you need to get started.

 Here are the blocks for the problem, jumbled up inside a function: